Sitecore-Hackathon/2022-Go-Horse/README.md

 **STEP 1** ⟹ Get your CLI folder prepared:

+> The quickest way to get a valid CLI folder is to clone or download this git repository and use it's root folder
+>
+> For a cleaner CLI folder, follow the steps below:

  1. Create an empty folder
  2. Download and copy the following files to the root of your folder:
  - [nuget.config](/nuget.config?raw=true)